forrestjgq/lsp/thread/pwpt/pthread1.md

                 errno_abort ("Fork");
             if (pid == (pid_t)0) {
                 /*
-                 * In the child, wait and then print a message */ sleep (seconds);
+                 * If we're in the child, wait and then print a message */ sleep (seconds);
                 printf ("(%d) %s\n", seconds, message);
                 exit (0);
             } else {
                 /*
-                 * In the parent, call waitpid() to collect children
+                 * In the parent, call waitpid() to collect any children
                  * that have already terminated.
                  */
                 do {